Stillbirth CRE PhD Top Up Scholarships

 Through a competitive process, the Stillbirth CRE offers top-up scholarships to eligible PhD students receiving external competitive PhD scholarships (e.g. Australian Postgraduate Award).

-The Stillbirth CRE is pleased to announce that applications for the 2020 PhD top up scholarship round are now open.
+The Stillbirth CRE is pleased to announce that applications for the 2021 PhD top up scholarship round will open shortly.
 The Stillbirth CRE offers generous top-up scholarships worth up to $9000 for eligible PhD candidates.
 These top up scholarships are designed to support exceptional PhD candidates whose projects align with the CRE's priority areas and make a meaningful contribution to the CRE's program of work.

 At a Glance